numpy/numpydoc/doc/validation.rst

     numpydoc_validation_checks = {"PR01"}

-This will cause a sphinx warning to be raised for any (non-module) docstring that has undocumented parameters in the signature.
+This will cause a Sphinx warning to be raised for any (non-module) docstring that has undocumented parameters in the signature.
 The full set of validation checks can be activated by::